 We have had positive engagement with the Scottish Government on reform.
 The financial memorandum accompanying the Bill has indicated many elements of transition work may be funded.
-However, at the time of publishing our budget the Bill is still in progress, and no guarantees can be given on its final shape or form.
-Debate at Stage 1 has been vigorous, and many areas of amendment discussed but we have not seen the final detail of proposed changes.
+However, at the time of consultation the Bill is early in its progress, and no guarantees can be given on its final shape or form.
+Debate at Stage 1 has been vigorous, and many areas of amendment discussed but we have seen no detail.
 This means we do not know what flexibility or powers we may or may not have, or whether costs will go up or down following the passing of the Bill.